ruby-gnome/ruby-gnome/gtk3/sample/tutorial/README.md

     <signal name="search-changed" handler="search_text_changed"/>

-Those pieces together mean that for the signal *search-changed* of the `Gtk::SearchEntry`, trigger the private method of `ExampleAppWindow` that is called `search_text_changed`.
+Those pieces together mean that the signal *search-changed* of the `Gtk::SearchEntry`, trigger the private method of `ExampleAppWindow` that is called `search_text_changed`.